 It became clear that the Eruv would gain greater acceptance if the initial scope could be extended westwards to encompass where all of the Adath members lived as well as most Edgware Yeshurun members, even though this would involve more pole structures.
 It the Committee was in a position to submit a revised scheme to Barnet Council, with the backing of all the shuls and their Rabbonim, and with the approval of Dayan Ehrentreu.
-Because of the public controversy relating to the North West London Eruv, the Local granting planning permission and in negotiating terms and conditions.
+Because of the public controversy relating to the North West London Eruv, the Local Both he and the Committee Authority was very cautious in granting planning permission and in negotiating terms and conditions.